This easy blackberry and apple sorbet is gently flavoured with thyme and is perfect from late summer. It’s easily made in an ice cream machine.

 - 1 tbs vodka

-Place the blackberries, apples, sugar, water and thyme into a saucepan and simmer gently for about 15 minutes until the apples are soft.
-Pass through a fine mess sieve and allow to cool.
+- Place the blackberries, apples, sugar, water and thyme into a saucepan and simmer gently for about 15 minutes until the apples are soft.
+Pass through a fine mesh sieve and allow to cool.

 For more blackberry inspiration, you make like